11 Easy Tips To Stay Healthy When Traveling

 3. What To Eat When You Are On The Road

-You are in a new place with amazing foods, and you want to try them all.
+You are in a new place with amazing foods and want to try them all.
 Yay, you!
 That’s what travel-eat-cook is all about!

-Start each day with a good breakfast full of fresh fruits (remember to wash them with good water first) and local specialties.
-Most hotels in Europe and Asia provide a breakfast (usually buffet style) in the price of your stay.
+Start each day with a good breakfast.
+Healthy choices include fresh fruit (remember to wash raw fruit with bottled water first), greek yogurt, and local specialties.
+Most hotels in Europe and Asia provide breakfast (usually buffet style) as part of the price of your stay.
 Take full advantage of this perk.

 Do a food tour with a local guide and ask all the questions.
 Taste everything, but there are a few caveats: